getlocalization/python-glcli/README.md

 File master/English.properties added successfully.
 </pre>

-'add' command is for adding *master* file to repository.
-I.e. the file that will translated.
+'add' command is for adding a *master* file to repository.
+I.e. a file that will translated.

 ## Mapping locales ##

-Instead of adding translated files, you can map the local file to the server translation.
-This happens with gl map-locale command:
+Instead of adding translated files, you can map a local file to the translation on the server.
+This is done with gl map-locale command:

 <pre>
 gl map-locale [master-filename] [language-IANA-code] [translation-filename-in-local-filesystem]
 </pre>

-Note that translation-filename-in-local-filesystem doesn't need to exist actually in file system.
+Note that translation-filename-in-local-filesystem doesn't need to actually exist in the file system.
 If it does, see push-tr command as well.

 Example: